-An apprenticeship is a way of learning which combines a relevant work placement with a nationally-recognised qualification.
+An apprenticeship is a way of learning which combines a relevant work placement with on-the-job study.

 Becoming an apprentice is a great way to learn and enter into an industry of your choosing.